Thiruvilaiyadal

 Thiruvilaiyadal was inspired by the Thiruvilaiyadal Puranam: a collection of sixty-four Shaivite devotional, epic stories, written in the 16th century by Paranjothi Munivar, which record the actions (and antics) of Shiva on Earth in a number of disguises to test his devotees.
 Thiruvilaiyadal depicts four of the stories.
-The first is about the poets Dharumi and Nakkeerar; the second concerns Dhatchayini.
-The third recounts how Shiva's future wife, Parvati, is born as a fisherwoman; Shiva, in the guise of a fisherman, finds and marries her.
+The first is about the poets Dharumi and Nakkeerar; the second concerns Dhakshayani.
+The third recounts how Shiva's future wife, Parvati, is born as a fisherwoman; Shiva, in the guise of a fisherman, finds her and marries her.
 The fourth story is about the singers Banabhathirar and Hemanatha Bhagavathar.

 Thiruvilaiyadal was released on 31 July 1965 to critical praise for its screenplay, dialogue, direction, music and the performances of Ganesan, Nagesh and Balaiah.
-The film was a commercial success, running for over twenty-five weeks in several theatres and becoming a silver jubilee film.
+The film was a commercial success, running for over twenty-five weeks in many theatres and becoming a silver jubilee film.
 It was also responsible for a resurgence in devotional and mythological cinema, since it was released when Tamil cinema was primarily producing social films.
 Thiruvilaiyadal received the Certificate of Merit for the Second-Best Feature Film in Tamil at the 13th National Film Awards and the Filmfare Award for Best Film – Tamil.
-A digitally-restored version was released in September 2012, and was also a commercial success.
+A digitally-restored version was released in September 2012, which was also a commercial success.